 Cary Adams, the chief executive of the Union for International Cancer Control, said: “Promoting knowledge about health while maintaining ties with the tobacco industry creates a true conflict of interest far beyond cancer.
 As a membership organisation we have informed our community of the links we have discovered, and it is clear from the response that others share our view.”

-The three tobacco companies, which own some of the world’s most popular cigarette brands including Marlboro, Benson & Hedges, Dunhill and Pall Mall, have multimillion-dollar contracts with Economist Impact, extending to editorial coverage, which commonly has a pro-tobacco angle, and event sponsorship.
+The three tobacco companies, which own some of the world’s most popular cigarette brands including Marlboro, Benson & Hedges, Dunhill and Pall Mall, have multimillion-dollar contracts with Economist Impact.
+Economist Impact creates paid-for editorial coverage, which commonly has a pro-tobacco angle and is separate and independent from the Economist newspaper’s journalism.
+It also runs sponsored events and conferences.

 One online piece sympathetically positions PMI as akin to a car manufacturer moving from polluting combustion engines to cleaner alternatives for consumers.
 Another piece, by JTI, argues that governments should stop increasing taxes on cigarettes to keep them affordable and increase excise duties to help “limit budget deficits”.